International Symposium on Quality Electronic Design (ISQED)

 About Ahmedullah Aziz

-Ahmedullah Aziz is an Assistant Professor of Electrical Engineering & Computer Science at the University of Tennessee, Knoxville, USA.
-He earned his Ph.D. in ECE from Purdue University in 2019, an MS degree in EE from the Pennsylvania State University (University Park) in 2016, and a BS degree in EE from Bangladesh University of Engineering & Technology (BUET) in 2013.
-Before beginning his graduate studies, Dr. Aziz worked in the 'Tizen Lab' of the Samsung R&D Institute as a full-time Engineer.
-While at graduate school, he worked as a Co-Op Engineer (Intern) in the Technology Research division of Global Foundries (Fab 8, NY, USA).
-He received several awards and accolades for his research, including ‘Chancellor’s Innovation Award’ from UT Knoxville, 'ACM SIGDA Outstanding Ph.D.
-Dissertation Award (2021)' from the Association of Computing Machinery, 'EDAA Outstanding Ph.D.
-Dissertation Award (2020)' from the European Design and Automation Association, and 'Outstanding Graduate Student Research Award (2019)' from the College of Engineering, Purdue University.
-He is a technical program committee (TPC) member for multiple flagship conferences and a reviewer for several journals from reputed publishers (IEEE, AIP, Elsevier, Frontiers, IOP Science, Springer Nature).
-He also served as a review panelist for the US DoE, and NSF.
-He serves as an editorial board member for multiple journals including - 'Scientific Reports', and 'Frontiers in Neuroscience'.
-His research portfolio comprises multiple avenues of exploratory nanoelectronics, spanning from device modeling to circuit/array design.
+Dr. Ahmedullah Aziz is an Assistant Professor of Electrical Engineering & Computer Science at the University of Tennessee, Knoxville, USA.
+He earned his Ph.D. in ECE from Purdue University in 2019, an MS degree in EE from the Pennsylvania State University in 2016, and a BS degree in EE from Bangladesh University of Engineering & Technology in 2013.
+He received several awards and accolades for his research, including the ‘Translational Research Award’ & ‘Chancellor’s Innovation Award’ from UT Knoxville (2024), ‘New Faculty Researcher Award’ from American Society of Engineering Educators (2024), 'ACM SIGDA Outstanding Ph.D.
+Dissertation Award (2021)' from the Association of Computing Machinery, 'Outstanding Graduate Student Research Award (2019)' from Purdue University, and 'Icon' award from Samsung (2013).
+He is a technical program committee (TPC) member for multiple flagship conferences (including DAC and ISCAS), and a reviewer for several reputed journals (including Nature, Advanced Materials).
+He serves as an editorial board member for multiple journals including - 'Scientific Reports', and the ‘Journal of Applied Physics'.
+He also served as a review panelist for the US Department of Energy, and the National Science Foundation (NSF).
+Dr. Aziz is an expert in device-circuit co-design and electronic design automation (EDA).
+His research portfolio comprises multiple avenues of nanoelectronics, spanning from device modeling to circuit/array design.
+Dr. Aziz has been a trailblazer in cryogenic memory technologies, facilitating critical advancements in quantum computing systems and space electronics.

 ISQED